Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/README.md

 pip install mkdocs-material
 ```

+## Getting Started
+To start working on the website, follow these steps:

-5. Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io.git
 ```

-## Getting Started
-To start working on the website, follow these steps:

-1. Navigate to the cloned repository on your local machine:
+2. Navigate to the cloned repository on your local machine:

 ```bash
 cd Remote-Sensing-at-FU-Berlin.github.io
 ```

-2. Start the MkDocs development server by running the following command:
+3. Start the MkDocs development server by running the following command:

 ```bash
 mkdocs serve
 ```

-3. Open your web browser and go to `http://127.0.0.1:8000` to view the website locally.
+4. Open your web browser and go to `http://127.0.0.1:8000` to view the website locally.

-4. As you make changes to the website's source files, the development server will automatically reload the page, allowing you to see your updates in real-time.
+As you make changes to the website's source files, the development server will automatically reload the page, allowing you to see your updates in real-time.

 5. When you're satisfied with your changes, push your final version of the website using the folling commands.
 The website will be automatically deployed and updated: